Holden Caprice: WN

+Export models

 HSV Grange

 From the arrival of the VS series, Holden Special Vehicles (HSV) modified the Statesman, equipping it with higher performance V8s and sold as the HSV Grange, replacing the previous HSV Statesman 5000i, SV90 and SV93 from the VQ series.
 Starting from WM and WN series, the Grange has been based on the Caprice, due to the demise of the Statesman.
 The last series (WN) of HSV Grange was equipped with the 340 kW version of the 6.2-litre LS3 V8 engine.